-- You may also have be faced with a situation where you would have to move twice if you end up selling your existing home before you have finalized the deal on purchasing your new home.
-This will not only be an inconvenience but also increase cost.
+- You may also have been faced with a situation where you would have to move twice if you end up selling your existing home before you have finalized the deal on purchasing your new home.
+This will not only be an inconvenience but also increase the cost.

 - If you stay in temporary housing for too long, the property prices will probably increase.
 So you may have to think about additional sources to finance the expense of purchasing a new home.

 If you are adamant on buying your next home first and then worry about the sale of your previous home, you should be aware of the following:

 What are the advantages if you buy your next home first?